 There is no prep time and no commuting time; nothing to grade and no department meetings to attend.
 You work from home and get paid via PayPal.
 Plus, many advanced Chinese students, which have faced censorship throughout their lifetimes, will gleefully pay you to “free talk” with them about pro-liberty and anti-communist / anti-state books like <i>Animal Farm</i>.
 The company strongly prefers American and Canadian native speakers, but (from what I understand) British, Australian, South African and Kiwi applicants are not excluded, even though it will be harder for them to land the job.
 They also do not mind if an employee lives in Chile or any other ex-pat destination.
 As of October 2017, the company had 6,000 teachers, just over one-half of them filipinos, 1,900 Americans or Canadians, and 1,000 other native speakers.

 The NYSE-listed company is legitimate and I have confirmed that monthly, tax-free fee payments are made to English teachers.
 If you can get in as a one-on-one instructor, you will start at USD $15 per hour and if you work hard at it you will be raised to USD $20 per hour in just a few months.
 Eventually you will top out at USD $22 per hour.
 However, the demand for 4-child group glasses is so high now that they are requiring new hires to go in as group teachers right off the bat at USD $18 per 45-minute class.
+With some hires, it is not clear that they will ever teach individuals, and thus may not be able to get raises for a longer period.
+It may be something to negotiate.
 The company provides all the online teaching materials.